wuhuua/wuhuua/README.md

 ![Language](https://img.shields.io/badge/language-golang-brightgreen)

-Hello, it's wuhuua, an individual programmer in XJTU, passionate in DataBase, backEnd tech and HPC.
+Hello, this is wuhuua, an individual programmer in XJTU, passionate in dataBase, backEnd tech and OS.

+Tencent Intern.

 Post intern in Huawei Coorpeation.